AnyChart/docs.anychart.com/Gantt_Chart/DataGrid.md

 ### Using Custom Fields

-<br>You also can create and display custom fields in data items:
+You also can create and display custom fields in data items:
 ```
     'id': '1',
     'name': 'Task 1',